 You can receive the data over the receiver you get with your CGM or directly to your smartphone (or any smart device).
 Monitoring such data can help you make treatment decisions to remain healthy.

-Those readings also allow your doctor to review and download your trends for a better understanding of your case.
-As a result, you can work together to improve your glycemic control and diabetes care plan.
+Those readings also allow your doctor to review and download your trends to better understand your case.
+As a result, you can work together to improve your glycemic control and diabetes care plan.5.
+Changing the Sensor

 CGMs are water-resistant.
-So, you can shower and swim without fear of losing the transmitter or breaking it.
+So, you can shower and swim without fear of losing or breaking the transmitter.

-However, you need to change the sensor every 7–14 days, depending on the CGM model.
-Usually, it should be easy to do it yourself.
+However, depending on the CGM model, you need to change the sensor every 7–14 days.
+It should usually be easy to do it yourself.

-That said, some CGM models are long-term, which means they only need sensors changing a few times a year.
+That said, some CGM models are long-term, which means they only need sensors changed a few times a year.
 Yet, inserting and replacing the sensor must be done by a licensed physician.

 Why Is Continuous Glucose Monitoring Important?

 Unlike traditional blood glucose meters, continuous glucose monitoring keeps you updated with your sugar levels over time.
-This has amazing benefits because it helps you with the following:
+This has tremendous benefits because it helps you with the following:

 1. Learning What Affects Your Sugar Levels

-By monitoring your glucose levels, you keep track of readings 24/7 without the need to prick your finger.
-You get to know the type of food that makes your sugar spike and what to eat before it.
+By monitoring your glucose levels, you can keep track of readings 24/7 without the need to prick your finger.
+You can also learn the type of food that makes your sugar spike and what to eat before it.

 For example, research shows that eating vegetables before carbohydrates can help control postprandial glucose.
 As a result, you can improve your long-term glycemic control.

 Similarly, some exercises can lower your glucose levels.
-Without continuous readings, it’s impossible to know such information.
-The same also goes for stress, illness, sleep quality, etc.
+Without continuous readings, such information is impossible to obtain.
+The same goes for stress, illness, sleep quality, etc.

 2. Remaining in Range

-Doctors always emphasize the importance for diabetes patients to remain in range.
-Typically, healthy blood glucose levels are between 70 and 180 mg/dL.
+Doctors always emphasize the importance of keeping diabetes patients' blood glucose levels within range.
+Healthy blood glucose levels are typically between 70 and 180 mg/dL.

 Without CGMs, you don't usually notice getting out of range unless you decide to test yourself.
 Even worse, some people don't even realize it until they start showing symptoms, which can compromise their health.